 Definitions: The definitions for "Alaska Native" and "Alaska Native organization" are from section 6306 of the ESEA (20 U.S.C.
 7546).
-For purposes of the competitive preference priority, "Native American" has the meaning ascribed to "Alaska Native."
 The definitions for "demonstrates a rationale," "logic model," "project component," and "relevant outcome" are from 34 CFR 77.1.
 The definition for "Native" is from section 3(b) of the Alaska Native Claims Settlement Act (43 U.S.C.
 1602(b)).
-In addition, the definitions for "experience operating programs that fulfill the purposes of the ANE program," "official charter or sanction," and "predominately governed by Alaska Natives' are from the notice of final definitions and requirements published June 4, 2019, in the Federal Register (84 FR 25682) (NFR).
-The definition of "remote learning" is from the NFP.
+In addition, the definitions for "experience operating programs that fulfill the purposes of the ANE program," "official charter or sanction," and "predominately governed by Alaska Natives" are from the notice of final definitions and requirements-Alaska Native Program, published June 4, 2019, in the Federal Register (84 FR 25682) (NFR).

-Alaska Native or Native American has the same meaning as the term Native has in section 3(b) of the Alaska Native Claims Settlement Act (43 U.S.C.
+Alaska Native has the same meaning as the term Native has in section 3(b) of the Alaska Native Claims Settlement Act (43 U.S.C.
 1602(b)) and includes the descendants of individuals so defined.

-Alaska Native organization (ANO) means an organization that has or commits to acquire expertise in the education of Alaska Natives and islocated in Alaska; or
+Alaska Native organization (ANO) means an organization that has or commits to acquire expertise in the education of Alaska Natives and is-